Distortedlogic/ionomy-python/docs/source/contribute.rst

 Repository
 ----------

-The repository of beem is currently located at:
+The repository of ionomy-python is currently located at:

     https://github.com/Distortedlogic/ionomy-python